nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Examples:
-*  `edit -p 1 p/1,000,000 a/11 Pulau Tekong Besar, Pulau, Tekong Camp, 508450` Edits the price and address of the 1st person to be `1,000,000` and `11 Pulau Tekong Besar, Pulau, Tekong Camp, 508450` respectively.
+*  `edit -p 1 p/1,000,000 a/11 Pulau Tekong Besar, Pulau, Tekong Camp, 508450` Edits the price and address of the property with index of 1 to be `1,000,000` and `11 Pulau Tekong Besar, Pulau, Tekong Camp, 508450` respectively.
 *  `edit -p 2 n/Cinammon College t/` Edits the name of the 2nd property to be `Cinammon College` and clears all existing tags.

 ### Locating properties by name: `find -p`